jwin-sudo/MediSync/README.md

 46. concatenate the patient name, hours stay, and treatments receive
 47. increment the i by 1
 48. break out of the loop once it reaches the max length of the array

+Unit Test

+Test the file if it return correct output test the patient function if there's no data test the treatment function if there's no data test the timestayed function if there's no data